IMI-HD/dataquieR/README.md

 # dataquieR
 The “dataquieR format” is a format for storing metadata for controlling automatic data quality assessments with the R package dataquieR.
+In this repositroy: Converting XLSX to ODM.

 ## Infos
 Missinglist-Tabellen werden als Codelists hinter allen andern Codelists angehängt.